buildvoc/building-attributes/README.md

 ## Building-Hight Open API

-You can simulate all API call in this [Building-Hight Swagger API Documentation](https://api.buildingshistory.co.uk/api/documentation).
+You can simulate all API call in this [Building-Height Swagger API Documentation](https://api.buildingshistory.co.uk/api/documentation).